 Prerequisites: None; Prior exposure to Latin recommended.

-Textbook: Greek: An Intensive Course, 2nd Revised Edition (Hansen and Quinn).
+Textbook: Please confirm with book list below before purchasing.
+Greek: An Intensive Course, 2nd Revised Edition (Hansen and Quinn).

 Suggested Grade Level: 7-12

 Greek 2 (Readings)

 Greek Readings has as its central goal the development of reading proficiency.
 Students will spend the first half of the course building reading skill with selections from classical authors such as Herodotus, Aesop, Herodotus, and Homer.
 The second half of the course will be devoted to the Septuagint and New Testament.
 Students will also improve their grammar by prose composition exercises.
 Students may register for this course year after year with different readings for repeatable credit.

 Prerequisites: WHA Greek 1 or other complete introductory Greek grammar with permission of instructor.